-Kevin Moloney is a 25-year veteran photojournalist and a 16-year journalism educator.
-He is a doctoral student at the University of Colorado’s ATLAS Institute and holds a master’s degree in Digital Media Studies (now called Emergent Digital Practices) from the University of Denver.
+Kevin Moloney is a 28-year veteran photojournalist and a 20-year journalism educator.
+He holds a Ph.D. in technology, media and society from the University of Colorado’s interdisciplinary ATLAS Institute and a master’s degree in Digital Media Studies (now called Emergent Digital Practices) from the University of Denver.

-Kevin’s photojournalism work has appeared on the front page of the New York Times nearly 50 times, and has led section fronts and the NYTimes.com home page hundreds more.
+Kevin has photographed more than 960 stories for the New York Times, 50 of which appeared on page one.
 His work as a writer and photographer has been published by the National Geographic Society, Chicago Tribune, Los Angeles Times, TIME, Newsweek, US News & World Report, Stern, Paris Match, The Washington Post and scores of other international publications.
-He has worked as a staff photographer for three daily newspapers.
+He has worked as a staff photographer for four daily newspapers.
 Find his journalism work at www.KevinMoloney.com.

 Kevin teaches photojournalism at the University of Colorado at Boulder.
-His students work at the top of the profession for agencies such as VII Network, l’Agence VU, Prospekt, Luceo Images and Getty Images.
+His students work at the top of the profession for agencies such as VII, l’Agence VU, Prospekt, and Luceo Images.
 They are winners of Visa pour l’Image, World Press Photo, Pictures of the Year International, Best of Photojournalism and other international awards.
 They are also recipients of Alicia Patterson, Aftermath Project, W. Eugene Smith and Getty grants for photojournalism and documentary photography.
 He has taught international journalism workshops in Argentina, Chile, The Falkland Islands and Myanmar (Burma).
 Find his education work at PerfesserKev.KevinMoloney.com.